Appenzeller Cheese vs Emmental Cheese

 Appenzeller's texture can be described as "firm".
 Emmental Cheese has a fat content of minimum of 45% (dry matter).
 Emmental's texture can be described as "hard or medium-hard".

-Appenzeller Cheese has a piquant, tangy flavor.
-Emmental Cheese has a nutty, sweet flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Emmental Cheese has a nutty, sweet taste.

 Appearance and Aging